CMCD1996/Portfolio/_posts/2021-01-15-book-review-principles.md

 ### Lessons
 * Meaningful relationships are foremost in living meaningful lives.
 * It is important to be courageous and not fear failure to innovate at the highest level.
-* The preservation of your culture is utmost important in building and maintaining an exceptional organisation.
+* The preservation of your culture is paramount when building and maintaining an exceptional organisation.
+* One of my favourite principles is 'embrace reality and deal with it'

 ### Reflections
-* The insight on meaningful relationships inform how to live great lives.
+* The insight on meaningful relationships informs how to live great lives.
 Many fall into bad circumstances out of their control.
-A great relationship and support can make a world of difference in helping them back on their feet.
-Additionally, these relationship put life into perspective.
+A great relationship with support can make a world of difference in helping those struggling back on their feet.
+Additionally, these relationships put life into perspective.
+Learning to fail well while embracing reality may help foster pragmatic and resilient leaders who tackle many of life's hardships to improve their communities.